VincentPetitPro/carte-au-tresor-CarbonIT/README.md

 ## Input map

-The map used by the application is named `input.txt` and is located at the root of the projetc.
-It follows the following schema.
+The map used by the application is named `input.txt` and is located at the root of the project.
+It follows the following schema:

 ```text
 C - x - y